shaunpersad/hello-ecosystem/README.md

 # Project Architecture
-This project follows the model of having an "API Gateway", which allows for a single API to your project, that then coordinates with the multitude of services in order to build its responses.
+This project follows the model of having an "API Gateway", which allows for a single API to the project, that then coordinates with the multitude of services in order to build its responses.

 ### Services
 We have many services in play: